Configuration files are automatically written to whenever you make a change to your channel using

 Click the JSON tab, and erase the sample lines of JSON text.

-Copy the security policy below and paste into the JSON text box.
+Copy the security policy below and paste it into the JSON text box.

 Replace the two instances of